franciscofeo/dune-globes/README.md

 This target will:
 1. Compile the C++ program (`oscilation_probability/prob.cc`)
-2. Run the oscillation probability simulation
+2. Run oscillation probability simulations for both NO and IO scenarios, calculating:
+   - Probabilities vs energy (vacuum and matter effects)
+   - Probabilities vs baseline distance
+   - Probabilities vs matter density
 3. Execute the Python script to process and visualize the output data
 4. Keep all generated `.dat` files in the working directory